SumanKumarUpadhyay/Vehicle-Insurance-Domain-Mlops-/README.md

 # Vehicle-Insurance-Domain-Mlops-
-End to end Project building from datasets preprocessing to compolete deployement at AWS server.
+End to end Project building from datasets preprocessing to complete deployement at AWS server.